fncbook/fnc/chapter11/stiffness.md

 ```

 (definition-stiffness-linearization)=
-::::{proof:definition} Linearization of an ODE
+::::{prf:definition} Linearization of an ODE
 A **linearization** of system {eq}`stiffsystem` at an exact solution $\hat{\mathbf{u}}(t)$ is

 :::{math}